msunjic98/sensi/README.md

 # Sensi

-A JavaScript API wrapper for [Sensi thermostats](https://mythermostat.sensicomfort.com/).
+This is a JavaScript API wrapper for [Sensi thermostats](https://mythermostat.sensicomfort.com/).
+Originally written by [mguterl](https://github.com/mguterl), this one includes both heating and cooling and fan control.

 ## Usage